[the_ad_group id="986"]

 When I give talks about technology and innovation, I often draw on an unconventional example.
 One of my favorites is broomcorn—that old-fashioned crop which was a cash crop staple for many years where I grew up and was once essential for making hand-tied ‘straw’ brooms.
 At first glance, it seems like a footnote in agricultural…

-I will probably work at adding to this in pieces, maybe in the form of a timeline, but I thought it would be fun to start looking at various festivals and fairs held in Southeast Colorado/ Southwest Kansas/ Baca County through the years.
-Sam Konkel mentions an 1888 fair in Boston, Springfield, and Minneapolis, but there isn’t…
+I thought it would be fun to start looking at various festivals and fairs held in Southeast Colorado/ Southwest Kansas/ Baca County through the years.
+Sam Konkel mentions an 1888 fair in Boston, Springfield, and Minneapolis, but there isn’t a whole lot of detail, so I am going to start with one of the earliest events;…

 Conversations on our Baca County Facebook groups about German POWs led me to look a little deeper into that topic.
 I will aggregate some of those conversations here and add a bit more.
 A report from Metro State University in Denver tells us that during World War II, a series of Prisoner of War (POW)…